zhanyinx/variantalker/README.md

 - "Silent", "Intron", "3'UTR", "5'UTR", "IGR", "5'Flank", "3'Flank", "RNA" variant types are filtered out

-- only variants ESCAT tier I and II or pathogenic, likely pathogenic, uncertain in any of InterVar, CancerVar or clinvar are kept
+-  pathogenic, likely pathogenic, uncertain in any of InterVar, CancerVar or clinvar are kept.
+For somatic samples also variants with ESCAT tier I and II are kept.

 - variants with variant allele frequency smaller than 0.05 (somatic) and 0.2 (germline) are filtered out